bluesheeptoken/PyGolf/CONTRIBUTING.md

 Issues are very valuable to this project.

-* Ideas are a valuable source of contributions others can make
+* Ideas are a valuable source of contributions others can make.
-* Problems show where this project is lacking
+* Problems show where this project is lacking.
-* With a question you show where contributors can improve the user experience
+* With a question you show where contributors can improve the user experience.

 ## Pull Requests

-Pull requests are, a great way to get your ideas into this repository.
+Pull requests are a great way to get your ideas into this repository.

 ### How to add a `Rule`